 They also found that for each 1-point improvement in a younger person’s score was “essentially the same as one year less in brain aging,” Bancks remarked.
 “As the score increases, you see a better result for brain structure.”

-Not all of the points in Life’s Simple 7 are weighted the same though, according to the findings.
+However, not all of the points in Life’s Simple 7 are weighted the same though, according to the findings.
 For example, smoking had a much stronger correlation with brain volume shrinkage than the other points.

 “The brain is supplied by this rich network of blood vessels, which provides the oxygen- and nutrient-rich blood it needs to function normally.
 A healthy heart helps ensure enough blood is pumped through these blood vessels, and healthy blood vessels help ensure that network is intact to supply the entire brain with nutrients and oxygen,” Bancks stated.

-If you want to be heart healthy, begin taking L-Arginine Plus each day to ensure that your blood flow is uninhibited and you’re feeling as energetic as you’d like to.
+In conclusion, if you want to be heart healthy, begin taking L-Arginine Plus each day to ensure that your blood flow is uninhibited and you’re feeling as energetic as you’d like to.